UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

   ![](jira/workflow.png)

 - **Jira Issue**
-  The workbook begins with a single issue in the "backlog" column.
+  This workbook begins with a single issue in the "backlog" column.

   ![](jira/jiraBoard.png)